 Having now gone through more than a decade figuring out the best lunch bags for kids, I’ve determined that insulated lunch bags are the way to go.
 Let’s just say we’ve come a long way from the metal lunch boxes some of us used to carry, featuring the cast of Full House or uh…The Brady Bunch.

 Now I know which brands hold up after more than a few months — sometimes even more than a few years — which ones can take a beating, which ones are wipeable and cleanable, and most importantly, which ones actually helps keep those lunches at the right temperature.

 While I present this list in no particular order, I have to kick it off with a longtime favorite of mine, MilkDot.
-Just this summer, I packed day camp lunches in a MilkDot bag I’ve now had for about four years — it still looks great and relatively new and that’s saying something.
+For years, I packed day camp lunches in the same MilkDot bag — it still looked great after four summers and relatively new, and that’s saying something.

 The inside is deceptively large; good for bigger kids with bigger appetites.
 I love the semi-rigid structured sides that help protect fruit and anything else that’s squishable, while the mesh pocket at the top of the bag is a big help.
 Att the end of the day, it folds nearly flat to tuck easily into a backpack.
 Should it come home empty.

 An insulated lunch bag that’s deceptively rugged and so cool: SoYoung

 Another favorite lunch bag of mine going back to 2014 (back when your fourth graders were born, sniff), SoYoung continues to impress.
 This wonderful mom-run company make very stylish yet durable insulated lunch bags in several size and super cute designs (like the blue dino, seen above, the shark at very top, or the astronaut here).
 The outside may look delicate, but it’s actually a coated canvas that keeps it cleaner, longer, and makes it easy to wipe down. and the inside wipes down easily, which is the most important part of course.